AdobeDocs/campaign.en/help/v8/dev/database-mapping.md

 * A key can reference one or more fields in the table.
 * A key is known as 'primary' (or 'priority') when it is the first in the schema to be populated or if it contains the **internal** attribute with the value "true".
-* A unique index is declared implicitly for each key definition.
-The creation of an index on the key can be prevented by adding the **noDbIndex** attribute with the value "true".

->[!NOTE]
->
->* Keys are the elements declared from the main element of the schema after indexes have been defined.
->
->* Keys are created during table mapping (standard or FDA), Adobe Campaign finds unique indexes.

 **Example**: